Cllr Jonathan Cook is the Deputy Leader and Cabinet Member for Community Services on Wandsworth Council.

 Nowhere is this more true than in the environmental arena, where we’re increasingly adopting measures driving Wandsworth toward a low carbon future, with improving air quality as a top priority.

-Air quality is a critical issue in many towns and cities, but as the largest inner London borough we feel an obligation to be at the forefront of this battle, and show how densely populated urban areas can lead the way in improving the quality of life of our residents – be it through greening of our spaces, converting all our 18,000 lamp posts to LED, cleaner transport, promoting car clubs, or minimising the impact of waste processing by using the Thames to avoid some 100,000 lorry movements each year.
+Air quality is a critical issue in many towns and cities, but as the largest inner London borough we feel an obligation to be at the forefront of this battle, and show how densely populated urban areas can lead the way in improving the quality of life of our residents – be it through greening of our spaces, converting all our 18,000 lamp posts to LED, cleaner transport, installing the best dehumidifiers inside homes, promoting car clubs, or minimising the impact of waste processing by using the Thames to avoid some 100,000 lorry movements each year.